realdanielbyrne/BlockChainIntro/README.rmd

 To incentivize honest nodes to continuously find new blocks and to process transactions to stay ahead of dishonest nodes attempts at rewriting history, miners finding a new block are awarded with a new coin.
 By convention this coin is recorded as the first transaction in a new block.

-Here are the steps involved:
+An example Transaction

-1. On a Blockchain, transactions are happening between different nodes on the network all the time.
-In our example, Alice initiate a transaction to Bob.
+1. In our example, Alice initiate a transaction to Bob.
 2. Alice's wallet encrypts her coin with Bob's public key and signs the transaction with her private key.
-3. The transaction will not be added to the Blockchain right away.
-Instead it is added to pending transaction pool.
+3. This transaction will be added to a pending transaction pool.
 4. Special nodes, called miners, pick up several transactions from the pool and combine them into a block.
 5. Miners first validate all the transactions.
 Validation rules are application specific.
 These validation rules are called transactional consensus.
 6. Once the transactions are validated, the miners will attempt to create a block of the transactions.
 This block contains a sequential ID, the transactions picked by the miner, a SHA256 Hash of all the values and a hash of the previous block.